pymor/docker-ngsolve/README.md

 # docker-ngsolve
-mix-in image for our testing infrastructing
+mix-in image for our testing infrastructure